mschordan/agaconv/doc/agaconv.1.md

     the Amiga's 4:3 screen on an HD screen.
 For other monitor configurations a floating point value FLOAT can be used.

-\--change-config
-: Change default configuration settings.
-Any other option can be added on the command line and the respective value is then set as default value in the default configuration.
-For example, it can be used with other options, e.g. --hc-path=PATH, to set the path for the ham_convert tool.
-It can also be used to set the default width to 640.

-    Example: agaconv \--change-config \--width=640

-    This sets the default width
-    of a converted video to a width of 640.
-Option \--help shows with each option also its default values and can therefore be used to check the effect of \--change-config to the default values.

-\--load-config FILE
-: Load a user configuration file with name FILE instead of the default configuration file.

-\--save-config FILE
-: Save the current configuration as FILE.
-This basically saves the current default configuration in a separate file.
-Additional options can be specified on the command line.

---fixed-frames
-: This is a compatibility option for older CDXL players that require that each frame has the exact same size. **AGAConv** adjusts the provided frequency if necessary, to generate a video where each frame has the exact same size.
-In addition, it also ensures that all chunks in the CDXL file are 32-bit aligned, which can improve I/O speed of up to 50% with certain I/O controllers.
-Therefore the length of each audio data and graphics data chunk must be divisible by 4, to ensure that the next chunk starts at a 32-bit aligned offset in the CDXL file.
-Bit depth is chosen according to the color mode, agaX selects 24 bit mode.
-A 12-bit mode can be enforced for agaX modes with the extra option \--force-color-depth=12.

 \--hc-path PATH
 : Absolute file path to the directory of the conversion tool ham_convert.
 This